-And GVI offers three different types of marine conservation internships:
+At GVI, we offer three different types of marine conservation internships:

 These options allow you to pick a program that takes into account where you are right now and where you want to be in the future.
+From deciding which career path you want to follow to gaining work experience or completing a research paper, we have an internship that aligns with wherever you are in your studies or career path.

-All of GVI’s marine conservation internships contribute to work that’s aligned with the United Nations Sustainable Development Goals (UN SDGs).
+All of our marine conservation internships contribute to work that’s aligned with the United Nations Sustainable Development Goals (UN SDGs).
 Interns complete project work that factors into long-term conservation goals that are based on the UN’s global objectives and the specific conservation needs of each GVI location.

 And like all GVI internships, you’ll have opportunities to delve deeper into your program focus than you would on a volunteering program.
 Complete a GVI marine conservation internship abroad and gain:

-As a marine ecology and conservation intern, you can choose to take part in a core internship, career internship, or research internship depending on your goals.
+As a marine ecology and conservation intern, you can choose to take part in a core internship, career internship or research internship – depending on your goals.

 Every GVI marine conservation internship offers online leadership training and a specialisation course in marine conservation that’ll kickstart your professional development and even land you certificates from the University of Richmond.